How much time do I have to sue in a car accident?

 Once you have missed this deadline, you will no longer be able to file a claim.
 In order to protect your rights, we recommend you contact an attorney immediately to find out the time limitations involved in suing the driver of the car that caused the accident.

 In most cases, you should contact an attorney to assist you during the claims process and the fight for the compensation that you deserve after being injured by a negligent driver.
-Experienced lawyers have your best interest at heart, and can help give you peace of mind during a difficult time while maximizing your recovery.
+Experienced car accident lawyers can help give you peace of mind during a difficult time while maximizing your recovery.
 Do not hesitate to contact us if you have been in a car accident and need help dealing with insurance companies.